sdglitched/FastAPI-eCom/README.md

 2. Business Route
    This route contains endpoints for performing CRUD operations on business entity.
    `create`: Endpoint to create a new business account.
 No authentication is needed for connecting to this endpoint.
-   `me`: It is a endpoint to fetch the email of the currently authenticated business.
+   `me`: It is an endpoint to fetch the email of the currently authenticated business.
    `search`: Endpoint to fetch a paginated list of businesses from the database.
 No authentication is needed for connecting to this endpoint.
    `delete`: Endpoint for an authenticated business to delete its own record.
-   _Note:_ This endpoint will be depricated in future update with the implementation of archiving.
+   _Note:_ This endpoint will be deprecated in future update with the implementation of archiving.
    `update`: Endpoint for an authenticated business to update its own record.
    ![](https://raw.githubusercontent.com/sdglitched/FastAPI-eCom/main/docs/imgs/business_enpt.png)
 3. Product Route